 Some states have simplified their probate process by adopting the Uniform Probate Code, but Wyoming has not done so.
 As such, the state’s probate process can be rather complex, which makes living trusts more appealing for Wyoming residents planning their estates.

 Since a living trust mandates that you choose a successor trustee, you’ll avoid conservatorship should you become incapacitated at any point.
 A living trust also makes it easier to leave property or assets to minors.
 Through this, the trustee can keep the assets in the minor’s name until they reach a certain age.

 Who Should Get a Living Trust in Wyoming?

 Contrary to popular belief, you don’t need to be wealthy to have a living trust.
 And the lack of the Uniform Probate Code in Wyoming law is a great reason to consider living trusts.

-Of course, living trusts naturally make more sense for anyone whose estate is complicated.
+Of course, living trusts naturally make more sense for anyone whose estate is complicated or large.
 If you don’t have much to be distributed after your death, though, creating a living trust may be more trouble than it’s worth.
 In fact, Wyoming offers a simplified probate process for estates worth less than $200,000; if your estate is below that cutoff, you might be fine just using a will.